rustinact/rustinaction.github.io/_posts/memory-management/2023-10-16-ownership-and-borrowing.markdown

 # Closing remarks

 Hopefully, this clarifies the concepts of ownership and borrowing.
 I also briefly touched on borrow checker, the backbone of ownership and borrowing.
 As I mentioned at the beginning, ownership is a novel idea that might be difficult to comprehend at first, even for seasoned developers, but gets easier and easier the more you work on it.
 This is just a rundown of how memory safety is enforced in Rust.
 I attempted to make this post as easy to understand as possible while yet providing enough information to grasp the concepts.
-For more details on Rust's ownership feature, check out their online [documentation <i class="fa-solid fa-arrow-up-right-from-square"></i>](https://doc.rust-lang.org/book/ch04-00-understanding-ownership.html){:target="_blank"}.
+For more details on Rust's ownership feature, check out their online [documentation](https://doc.rust-lang.org/book/ch04-00-understanding-ownership.html){:target="_blank"}.

 Rust is a great choice when performance matters and it solves pain points that bother many other languages, resulting in a significant step forward with a steep learning curve.
-For the eighth year in a row, Rust has topped the chart as “the most desired programming language” in [Stack Overflow’s annual developer survey <i class="fa-solid fa-arrow-up-right-from-square"></i>](https://survey.stackoverflow.co/2023/#section-admired-and-desired-programming-scripting-and-markup-languages){:target="_blank"}, implying that many people who have had the chance to use it have fallen in love with it.
+For the eighth year in a row, Rust has topped the chart as “the most desired programming language” in [Stack Overflow’s annual developer survey](https://survey.stackoverflow.co/2023/#section-admired-and-desired-programming-scripting-and-markup-languages){:target="_blank"}, implying that many people who have had the chance to use it have fallen in love with it.

 The Rust community continues to grow and it appears to be on a strong road as we head into the future.